 The anal glands of a dog are something we ignore at the animal's peril.
 Sacculitis, also known as anal sac disease, is something which often gets ignored in its initial stages.
 Part of the problem is that it can be difficult to tell the difference between normal and abnormal discharge from the glands.

 If you think your dog has an anal gland infection, AnimalWised helps you to recognize the signs and symptoms of this canine medical problem.
 We also look at treatment options, prevention and complications which may be related to this condition.

 What are anal glands in dogs?

 When we see a dog smell another dog's rear, it is not simply a quirk of canine behavior.
-They press their nose against the perianal area to help the dog'ts anal glands to release a scent.
+They press their nose against the perianal area to help the dog's anal glands to release a scent.
 Each dog has their own unique smell which helps other dogs to identify them.

 When a dog defecates, discharge from the anal glands is released.
 This means the dog can mark its territory in other ways than urinating.
 Another occurrence of discharge happens when the dog is frightened.
-While we are not exactly sure this is the case, it is likely an involuntary action caused by the contraction of sphincter muscles.
+While we are not exactly sure why this is the case, it is likely an involuntary action caused by the contraction of sphincter muscles.
 It would not likely cause much of a deterrent to a predator.

 The glands are also known as anal sacs as they retain fluid.
 This fluid is released specifically by sebaceous glands, glands found in hair follicles on other parts of the body.
 The color of the fluid which is released varies from different shades of yellow and brown.
-It can be of varying consistency, from this fluid to a think paste-like secretion.
+It can be of varying consistency, from thin fluid to a thick paste-like secretion.
 Since the consistency and color is variable even in healthy dogs, it can be difficult to recognize an anal gland infection.